-Heat molded port flares
+Heat moulded port flares

 From thinner material, cut a disk of the desired flare radius to use as a scraper.